 About: This antiparasitic shampoo from Synergy Labs helps eliminate parasites while hydrating your dog’s skin with colloidal oatmeal and allantoin.

-The shampoo only has six ingredients (coal tar, salicylic acid, micronized sulfur, colloidal oatmeal and allantoin) which makes it easier to know exactly what you’re treating your dog with.
+The shampoo only has six ingredients (coal tar, salicylic acid, micronized sulfur, colloidal oatmeal and allantoin) which makes it easier to know exactly what you’re treating your dog with and avoid harsh chemicals.

 - Has antibacterial, antiparasitic, and moisturizing properties